3cqs-coder/SymBot/docs/README.md

 #### If I disable a DCA bot will it close my deals?
 - No. Disabling a DCA bot will only prevent new deals from being started.
 Any existing deals that are running will continue until they complete unless you choose to cancel or panic sell.

+#### What does "take profit in base or quote currency" mean?

+When your bot takes profit, it means it sells some of your crypto to lock in gains.
+You can choose how you want to receive those profits:

+- *Base currency*: This is the asset you're buying (e.g., BTC if you're buying Bitcoin).
+	- Choosing this option is great if you're a long-term holder who wants to accumulate more of the crypto asset.
+The bot sells a portion of BTC and buys back BTC when the price dips again — helping you grow your holdings over time.
+It's ideal if you plan to reinvest profits into the same asset at lower prices.

+- *Quote currency*: This is the currency you're spending (e.g., USDT if you're using dollars).
+	- This option is better if you want to lock in profits in a stable currency like USDT.
+The bot sells BTC for USDT and holds the USDT, allowing you to secure gains and reduce exposure.
+It’s also useful if you’re looking to cash out gradually.

+For example, let’s say you're trading BTC/USDT:

+- *Take profit in base*: Bot sells a portion of BTC and buys back BTC when the price dips again (you keep stacking more BTC).
+- *Take profit in quote*: Bot sells BTC for USDT and keeps the USDT (you realize profit in dollars).

+You can switch between base and quote currency at any time by updating your bot or deal settings.

 #### What is the difference between canceling and closing a deal?
 - Canceling a deal will remove the active deal from any further trading without selling any assets already bought from previous orders.
 - Closing a deal is basically panic selling where all assets are sold at the current market price whether at a profit or loss at the time of closing the deal.